Allavezz/front_end_project/README.md

 - Good HTML semantics and CSS styling.
 - Implement a route system.
 - A simple form with validation.
-- Implementation of a state management is a plus but not mandatory
+- Implementation of a state management is a plus but not mandatory.

 ### The challenge